thecarpetjasp/passfind/README.md

   * Source information
   * FREE API access

-*Each API is limited to 50 searches per month.
+*Each FREE API is limited to 50 searches per month.
 You can upgrade your API anytime by visiting* [Breachdirectory API Upgrade](https://rapidapi.com/rohan-patra/api/breachdirectory/pricing)

 #